jonbri/ticker-log/README.md

 Typical use-cases:
 * a better approach to "throw an `alert` in there"
-* developing on non-desktop devices
+* developing on non-desktop devices (difficult to access console)
 * debugging timing issues that involve user interaction
-* "special-event" declarations (event fired...)
+* "special-event" emitting (listening and firing)

 ## Features
 * Configurable via API and URL parameters